-When we hear the word “idol” we often think of statues and objects reminiscent of those worshipped by pagans in ancient cultures.
+When we hear the word idol, we often think of statues and objects reminiscent of those worshiped by pagans in ancient cultures.
 However, the idols of the 21st century often bear no resemblance to the artifacts used thousands of years ago.
-Today, we have replaced the “golden calf” with an insatiable drive to reach the top of the corporate ladder or with a myriad of other passionate pursuits.
-And, sadly, those who aggressively pursue goals and dreams, altogether excluding God, are often admired for their individualism and drive.
-In the end, however, it doesn’t matter what empty pleasure we chase after or to what or whom we bow down, the result is the same—separation from the one true God.
+Today, many have replaced the “golden calf” with an insatiable drive for money or prestige or "success" in the eyes of the world.
+Some pursue the high regard of others as their ultimate goal.
+Some seek after comfort or a myriad of other passionate, yet empty, pursuits.
+Sadly, our societies often admire those serving such idols.
+In the end, however, it doesn’t matter what empty pleasure we chase after or what idol or which false god we bow down to; the result is the same—separation from the one true God.

 Understanding contemporary idols can help us to understand why they prove to be such a powerful temptation.
-An idol can be anything we place ahead of God in our lives, anything that tugs at our heart more that God does, such as: possessions, careers, relationships, hobbies, sports, entertainment, goals, greed, addictions to alcohol/drugs/gambling/pornography, etc. Many of these things we idolize can be very good, such as relationships or careers.
-Yet Scripture tells us that whatever we do, we are to “do it all for the glory of God” (1 Corinthians 10:31), and that we are to serve God only (Deuteronomy 6:13).
-Unfortunately, God is often nowhere to be found as we zealously pursue our idols.
-Worse yet, the significant amount of time we often spend in these idolatrous pursuits, leaves us with little or no time to spend with the Lord.
+An idol can be anything we place ahead of God in our lives, anything that takes God’s place in our hearts, such as possessions, careers, relationships, hobbies, sports, entertainment, goals, greed, addictions to alcohol/drugs/gambling/pornography, etc. Some of the things we idolize are clearly sinful.
+But many of the things we idolize can be very good, such as relationships or careers.
+Yet Scripture tells us that, whatever we do, we are to “do it all for the glory of God” (1 Corinthians 10:31) and that we are to serve God only (Deuteronomy 6:13; Luke 16:13).
+Unfortunately, God is often shoved out of the way as we zealously pursue our idols.
+Worse yet, the significant amount of time we often spend in these idolatrous pursuits leaves us with little or no time to spend with the Lord.

 There is another form of idolatry prevalent today.
 Its growth is fostered by cultures that continue to drift away from sound biblical teaching, just as the apostle Paul warned us, “For the time will come when men will not put up with sound doctrine” (2 Timothy 4:3).
 In these pluralistic, liberal times, many cultures have, to a large degree, redefined God.
 We have forsaken the God revealed to us in Scripture and have recast Him to comply with our own inclinations and desires—a “kinder and gentler” god who is infinitely more tolerant than the One revealed in Scripture.
 One who is less demanding and less judgmental and who will tolerate many lifestyles without placing guilt on anyone’s shoulders.
-As this idolatry is propagated by churches around the world, many disillusioned congregants understandably believe they are worshipping the one, true God.
-However, these made-over gods are created by man, and to worship them is to worship idols.
-Worshipping a god like this, however, is particularly tempting for many whose habits and lifestyles, drives and desires are not in harmony with Scripture.
+As this idolatry is propagated by churches around the world, many congregants believe they are worshiping the one, true God.
+However, these made-over gods are created by man, and to worship them is to worship idols. worshiping a god of one’s own making is particularly tempting for many whose habits and lifestyles and drives and desires are not in harmony with Scripture.

-The joys of this world for which we too often seek will never satisfy the human heart.
+The things of this world will never fully satisfy the human heart.
+They were never meant to.
+The sinful things deceive us and ultimately lead only to death (Romans 6:23).
+The good things of this world are gifts from God, meant to be enjoyed with a thankful heart, in submission to Him and for His glory.
+But when the gift replaces the Giver or the created replaces the Creator in our lives, we have fallen into idolatry.
+And no idol can infuse our lives with meaning or worth or give us eternal hope.
 As Solomon beautifully conveys in the book of Ecclesiastes, apart from a right relationship with God, life is futile.
 We were created in God’s image (Genesis 1:27) and designed to worship and glorify Him as He alone is worthy of our worship.
 God has placed “eternity in man’s heart” (Ecclesiastes 3:11), and a relationship with Jesus Christ is the only way to fulfill this longing for eternal life.
-All of our idolatrous pursuits will leave us empty, unsatisfied and, ultimately, on the broad road that Scripture warns us about most people taking, the one that leads to destruction (Matthew 7:13).
+All of our idolatrous pursuits will leave us empty, unsatisfied, and, ultimately, on the broad road that most people take, the one that leads to destruction (Matthew 7:13).